daemonraco/toobasic/docs/facilities.md

 * `name`: First and last name.
 * `age`
-* `childern`: The amount of children this person has.
+* `children`: The amount of children this person has.
 * `notes`: Some reminder you may need related to a person.
 * `hair_color`: This is a list of a few possible values:
 	* `brown`